file-format/Docs/en/spreadsheet/xlam.md

 ## What is an XLAM file? ##

-XLAM is an Excel Macro-Enabled Add-In file that is used to add new functions to Excel.
-An Add-In is a supplemental program that runs additional code and provides additional functionality for Excel spreadsheets.
+XLAM is an Macro-Enabled Add-In file that is used to add new functions to spreadsheets.
+An Add-In is a supplemental program that runs additional code and provides additional functionality for spreadsheets.
 XLAM files are stored with the .xlam extension.
 XLAM files are XML-based files similar to [XLSM](/spreadsheet/xlsm/) and [XLSX](/spreadsheet/xlsx/) file formats and are saved with ZIP compression to reduce the overall file size.

-## How to create XLAM files ##

-Inside Excel, use the Alt + F11 shortcut to open VB Editor.
-Add the code that you want to add.
-A simple example can be an Add function as shown below.
+### Example ###

 ```cmd
 Public Function Add(num1 As Double, num2 As Double)